doctalk-india/handbook/Operations Documents/Product Lifecycle.md

     * When calculating the points per sub task, we will usually ask the person with most expertise in that area to provide an estimate.

 ### <a name="pl-progress-discussion"></a>PL Progress Discussion
-Every other Friday, either Vamsee or Krishna will have a short discussion about progress with every team member.
+Every non-PL Discussion Friday, either Vamsee or Krishna will have a short discussion about progress with every team member.
 The agenda for this discussion is as follows:
 * Check if everything is on track.
 * If it is not, figure out how to get it back on track.